How non-dependants affect your benefit

 Non-dependant deductions for Housing Benefit

-These are the deductions for Housing Benefit for the period 2025-26.
+The following information shows the deductions for Housing Benefit for the period 2026-27.

-Deductions if aged 18 or over and in paid work, or in receipt of Universal Credit with earned income working 16+ hours
+Non-dependant aged 18 or over in paid work, or in receipt of Universal Credit with earned income working 16+ hours

 Other deductions